Miraclexy/Quantitative-Analysis-Projects/README.md

 6. frequency arbitrage

-Construct two portfolios trading options and delta hedge daily and weekly respectively based on the difference of the volatility signature of underlying asset withP differenct time intervals;
+Construct two portfolios trading options and delta hedge daily and weekly respectively based on the difference of the volatility signature of underlying asset with different time intervals;

 Prove that we can only trade on the underlying asset to replicate the whole strategy by introducing log contract whose payoff is the log of St.